dartmouth-cs52-18S/workshop-ws-5-1-apis-google-cloud-vision-api/README.md

 ![](Rimg/apis.png)

-Scroll to the p=bottom that has a list of APIs and click `Cloud Vision Api`.
+Scroll to the bottom that has a list of APIs and click `Cloud Vision Api`.

 If Cloud Vision is not enabled, you should be taken to a page that looks like this.